ga4gh-rnaseq/rnaget-compliance-suite/README.md

 ## Installation and Usage

-Please review the [Compliance Documentation](https://rnaget-compliance-suite.readthedocs.io/en/latest/utility/installation.html) for installation and usage instructions.
+Please review the [Compliance Documentation](https://rnaget-compliance-suite.readthedocs.io/en/latest/) for installation and usage instructions.

+## Additional Resources

+1. [PyPI](https://pypi.org/project/ga4gh-rnaget-compliance/) - The RNAget Compliance Utility is available on the Python Package Index (PyPI)